 Black, already at the dark and gritty end of the spectrum for the series, has a manga adaptation drawn and written by Ishinomori himself that's straight-up terror.

-Deadly Upgrade - Stronger's Charge Up, Kuuga Ultimate Form, the first version of G3X, the G4 Armour, Gills Exceed (subversion), the Kaixa and Delta Gear in 555, Blade King Form in Blade, the Hopper Riders in Kabuto, and OOO PuToTyra Combo in OOO.
+Deadly Upgrade - Stronger's Charge Up, Kuuga Ultimate Form, the first version of G3X, the G4 Armour, Gills Exceed (subversion), the Kaixa and Delta Gear in 555, Blade King Form in Blade, the Hopper Riders in Kabuto, OOO PuToTyra Combo in OOO, and Kiwami/Zenith Arms and Yomotsuheguri Arms in Gaim.

 Completely inverted in Fourze, where the key to activating his Super Mode actually brings Gentaro back to life!